stevepereira/visible.is/hugo/content/docs/quickstart/tour.md

 Next, set the post as published so that it will be included when the site is deployed.
 In the top-right corner turn _Draft_ to _OFF_.
 You'll see the _Save Draft_ button now only says _Save_.

 Click the _Save_ button to deploy your site.
 By default Forestry saves your changes back to your repository.
-You can [set up deployment](#deployment) to build and send your site to a different repository, an (S)FTP Server, AWS S3 and [other hosting options](/docs/hosting/) etc.
+You can [set up deployment](#deployment) to build and send your site to a different repository, an (S)FTP Server, AWS S3 and [other hosting options](/docs/hosting/).

 **Additional resources:**

-* Create great content with the powerful [Markdown Editor](/docs/editing/markdown-editor) and with [Data Files](/docs/editing/data-files)
+* Create great content with the powerful [Markdown Editor](/docs/editing/markdown-editor)
 * Allow Editors to add custom code [Snippets](/docs/settings/snippets/)
 * Create Modular Content with [Blocks](/docs/settings/fields/blocks/)
+* Customize your Preview by adding [Custom Preview Commands](https://forestry.io/docs/settings/build-commands/)

 ***